Women’s Financial Empowerment podcast series

 00:12:54:03 - 00:13:22:02

-And this is a really important one because we all have different financial situations, backgrounds, behaviors, habits and values.
-So it's important that you listen to your partner and don't judge them, don't criticize them, because that's just going to shut down the conversation.
+And this is a really important one because we all have different financial situations, backgrounds, behaviours, habits and values.
+So it's important that you listen to your partner and don't judge them, don't criticise them, because that's just going to shut down the conversation.
 You want to be empathetic, understanding, and really actively listen to what they're saying because you could hear some things that are really different to your financial habits and that could make you pretty uncomfortable, right?

 00:13:22:07 - 00:13:43:09